OfficeDev/teams-toolkit/templates/scenarios/js/dashboard-tab/README.md

 }
 ```

-Optional: If you want put your widget in a column, you can refer to the following code:
+Optional: If you want to arrange multiple widgets in the same column, you can refer to the following code snippet:

 ```css
 .one-column {